mvdb01/assembly-genomics/_episodes/03-pe-mp-assembly.md

 Here we will add an 2.5 kb Mate pair library.

-Due to a different library preparation the read orientation of these libraries are different.
-PE: → ← MP: ← →
+Due to the library preparation the read orientation of these libraries are different: PE: `→ ←` , MP: `← →` OR `→ ←`

 # SPAdes PE and MP assembly